ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 ---

-In order to install Cluster API Provider for IONOS Cloud (CAPIC), you need to have a Kubernetes cluster ip and running, and `clusterctl` installed.
+In order to install Cluster API Provider for IONOS Cloud (CAPIC), you need to have a Kubernetes cluster IP and running, and `clusterctl` installed.

 ### Case 1: Using a local provider